Clarifai/docs/docs/portal-guide/agent-system-operators/rag-prompter.md

 - Modify `max_results` to specify the maximum number of relevant search results included in the prompt.

-To finalize creating your workflow, connect the **rag-prompter** to a text-to-text node, and choose a text-to-text LLM from the Clarifai Community, such as the [Mistral-7B-instruct](https://clarifai.com/mistralai/completion/models/mistral-7B-Instruct).
+To finalize creating your workflow, connect the **rag-prompter** to a text-to-text node, and choose a text-to-text LLM from the Clarifai Community, such as [GPT-4 Turbo](https://clarifai.com/openai/chat-completion/models/gpt-4-turbo).

 Then, save your workflow.